freecomputinglab/rheo.ohrg.org/pages/getting-started.typ

 #raw(lang: "bash", "git clone " + rheo-docs-source-url)

-Take a look at the structure of the source code.
+Take a quick look at the structure of the source code.
-Besides some configuration files at the top level, it's almost entirely just typst files!
+Besides some configuration files at the top level, it's almost entirely just typst files.
 Rheo doesn't require that you add any special syntax or metadata to your files to work: it keeps out of your way as much as possible.

 Now that we have some typst on our system, we can see rheo at work: